Location | Travel | Lodging

 Lunches are included in the workshop registration fee.
 They are held at the New Visions House where space is limited.
 Therefore, we cannot accommodate family members for our lunch meals.

-Meals are not included in the workshop registration feed.
+Meals are not included in the registration fee.
 Participants are free to share their afternoon lunch break with family members.

 Q: I am on a special diet and/or have